 Periodic oral evaluation

 If you visit your dental office regularly this is the most common procedure you undergo.
-According to this study by the Delta Dental Plans Association 58% of Americans have a check-up at least once a year.
+According to the study done by the Delta Dental Plans Association 58% of Americans have a check-up at least once a year.
 Such a visit helps make sure you are on top of your oral health game.

 Periodic exams are conveniently recommended twice a year.
 This is true for both adults and children.